 What about charging Tesla with home charging stations?

 Again, the short answer is yes.
-With any Level 2 charging port, you will be able to charge your Tesla, providing you have the right connection for the charging station.
+With any Level 2 charging station, you will be able to charge your Tesla, providing you have the right connection.
 Although Tesla has their own home charging installation setup including the Tesla Wall Connector, Tesla vehicles are compatible with many other brands on the market via a CC2 or CHAdeMO adapter.

 How much does it cost to charge my EV at home?

-The price for charging your vehicle at home depends entirely on how much you pay for each kilowatt-hour (kWh) of electricity used.
-In the UK, the average price per kWh is around £0.19.
+The price for charging your EV at home depends entirely on how much you pay for each kilowatt-hour (kWh) of electricity used.
+You can find out the current UK average price per kWh here.

 In the long run, how much it costs to fully charge your EV at home will depend on a number of factors.
 However, the ultimate cost is still comparatively lower than for vehicles with internal combustion engines, not to mention the reduced cost to the environment due to CO2 emissions, and to our health care system due to air pollutants.

 You can visit our blog to find out more about how much it costs to charge an electric car.

 How much does it cost to install an EV home charger?

 Just like the cost of any hardware appliances, the installation cost of a residential charging station for EVs varies greatly, depending on your location, your requirements, and whether you require assistance to install the charging station.

 The general rule of thumb is that the more power output a charging station is capable of, the more expensive it will become.
 Level 2 charging stations can cost on average around £800, providing that you don't have to upgrade your electrical supply.